Wednesday, December 15, 2010

 Often companies will employ a tracking system, which observes the frequency of absence, and any emergent patterns.
 There are sometimes very genuine cases which require management, and sadly, there are also many disingenuous “sickies” which also have to be managed.

-– regarding how to successfully convince your manager that you are ill, often leaves companies with no choice but to employ external assistance.
+The availability of hints and tips online – regarding how to successfully convince your manager that you are ill, often leaves companies with no choice but to employ external assistance.

 At Bluemoon Investigations, we regularly undertake investigative assignments relating to employee absence and long-term illness cases.
 But when there are now resources out there which assist people in, effectively, taking unauthorised time off through fake illness, this is making it harder for HR departments and Management to crack down on this behaviour”.